Why it matters

 How Cited measures it

 Cited runs each prompt in your prompt library and extracts all brand mentions from every response.
-For your tracked brand and each configured competitor, Cited counts the total mentions across all queries.
+For your tracked brand and each configured competitor, Cited counts the total mentions across all prompts.
 Share of voice is computed as your brand’s count divided by the sum of all tracked brands’ counts (including yours), then expressed as a percentage.
 For the Cited Index, all brands in a category are part of the competitive denominator — there is no pre-selected competitive set.
 Each brand’s share is calculated as its mentions divided by the total category mentions across all brands in that category.Related concepts

 - Mention rate — whether the AI mentions you at all